- Write a RESTful API with Ballerina

 Create the service

-Info: The above is as same as the first code snippet above, which will listen on the port
+Info: The above code is similar to the previous one, which will listen on the port

 Implement the service methods